mzilinec/esplora-game-controller/README.md

 ## License
-Made as a semestral project for course BI-ARD at [https://fit.cvut.cz/en](FIT CTU) in 2017.
+Made as a semestral project for course BI-ARD at [FIT CTU](https://fit.cvut.cz/en) in 2017.
 Licensed under MIT license.